syncfusion-content/xamarin-docs/Xamarin/SfSchedule/WorkWeekView.md

 * Schedule UI such as Appointments and NonAccessibleBlocks which does not fall within the `StartHour` and `EndHour` will not be visible and if it falls partially, it will be clipped.
 * No need to specify the decimal point values for `StartHour` and `EndHour`, if you don’t want to set the minutes.
 * The number of time slots will be calculated based on total minutes of a day and time interval (total minutes of a day ((start hour - end hour) * 60) / time interval).
-* If the custom time interval is given, then the number of time slots calculated based on given time interval should result in integer value, otherwise given time interval will be neglected and default time interval (60 mins) will be considered.
+* If the custom time interval is given, then the number of time slots calculated based on given time interval should result in integer value, otherwise given time interval will be neglected and default time interval (60 minutes) will be considered.
 * If the custom start hour and end hour is given, then the number of time slots calculated based on given start hour, end hour should result in integer value, otherwise given end hour will be rounded off.
-For example, if StartHour is 7.2 (07:12AM), EndHour is 18.6 (06:36AM) and TimeInterval is 60 mins, then EndHour will be rounded off to 18.2 (06:12PM).
+For example, if StartHour is 7.2 (07:12AM), EndHour is 18.6 (06:36AM) and TimeInterval is 60 minutes, then EndHour will be rounded off to 18.2 (06:12PM).

 ## Timeslot Appearance
 You can customize the appearance of timeslots in `WeekView`.